 Research now shows that brown fat may be manipulated by ambient temperature.
 In one study, mild cold exposure stimulated brown fat activity while mild warm exposure suppressed it.
 Brown fat increase was accompanied by improvement in insulin sensitivity and energy burning rate after food, Lee explains.

 In the study, five men between ages 19 and 23 were tracked for four months.
-The volunteers engaged in usual daytime activities but slept in a private room in which the air temperature varied monthly between 66°F and 81°F. Temperature detectors monitored each volunteer's exposed temperature, and at the end of each month the researchers measured the men's brown fat and energy metabolism and found that mild cold increased the men's brown fat.
+The volunteers engaged in usual daytime activities but slept in a private room in which the air temperature varied monthly between 66 and 81 degree F. Temperature detectors monitored each volunteer's exposed temperature, and at the end of each month the researchers measured the men's brown fat and energy metabolism and found that mild cold increased the men's brown fat.

 Although promising, sleeping in cool temperatures or sitting in an ice bath nightly is not a realistic approach to weight loss, Vash says.

-If you can convert white fat (shown on the right) to brown fat (on the left), you essentially change a storage area into a burning furnace.
+If you can convert white fat (shown above right) to brown fat (on the left), you essentially change a storage area into a burning furnace.

 “However, we don’t yet have a practical way to convert white fat into brown fat.
 There is the potential of a drug or treatment in the future that will assist in converting white fat into brown fat to help people lose weight,” Vash says.
 “The process of stimulating brown fat effectively and therapeutically has yet to be discovered.”